garciacarlos78/Android-Fundamentals-V2/README.md

 Adding landscape phone layout and tablet layout to Hello Toast.

+After "HelloToastB changed to RelativeLayout" commit, the `ConstraintLayout` in the phone portrait orientation is changed to `LinearLayout`.

 ### Goals
   - Learning more features of `ConstraintLayout` and the layout editor.
   - Introduce two other `ViewGroup` subclasses: `LinearLayout` and `RelativeLayout`